Ryomensukuna2003/Calculator/README.md

 3. Make the necessary changes and commit them: `git commit -am 'Add new feature'`
 4. Push your changes to the branch: `git push origin my-new-feature`
 5. Submit a pull request on the original repository.

-## License

-This project is licensed under the MIT License.
-You are free to modify, distribute, and use the code for commercial or personal purposes.